MagicFoundation/Alcinoe/README.md

 platforms—all while maintaining **independence** from the dominance of GAFA (Google, Apple, Facebook, Amazon).

-**Alcinoe** is fully compatible with **Delphi Florence 13.0**.
+**Alcinoe** is fully compatible with **Delphi Florence 13.1**.
+If you are using an older version of Delphi, please refer to the releases section to find the latest Alcinoe version compatible with your Delphi version.

 If you find this library helpful, please consider giving it a star on GitHub.
 It’s free and greatly supports the project’s visibility and growth.

 <img src="https://github.com/MagicFoundation/Alcinoe/blob/master/References/DocImages/star.jpg?raw=true" />